 The Watercraft Removal Program was carried out in Sorrento, Blairgowrie and Western Rye foreshores last summer and is now being continued in Portsea.
 However, we know the issue extends across the entire Mornington Peninsula and we encourage anyone who has unauthorised watercraft on the beach on the Mornington Peninsula to safely remove it, or risk it being impounded in the future.

 How long will the Watercraft Removal Program run for?

-The program will begin on 16 December 2022 and will continue as an ongoing component of our Community Safety compliance operations.
+The program began last year on 16 December 2022 and will continue as an ongoing component of our Community Safety compliance operations.

 Are the Shire allowed to remove unauthorised watercraft?

 The Shire will enforce removal of unauthorised watercraft through our Community Amenity Local Laws 2022 75(1) which states that: a person must not, without a permit allow, place, store or leave anything on a road or Council land unless they are permitted to do so under any other Act, regulation, or other Local Law.